 Best thing to do is always keep an eye out for things like ‘palm oil’ in ingredient lists and also eat things like cake and cookies in some degree of moderation.

-As a start point I would recommend calculating your fat requirements based on 0.3 – 0.5g per lb of body weight.
+As a start point I would recommend calculating your fat requirements based on 20-25% of total calories (as a rough guide).
 This is going to give you the minimum amount of fat your body needs to stay healthy and carry out the functions it needs to.

 You can have more, but you need to bear in mind that there are 9 calories per gram, so more fat in your diet will quickly eat away at those calories, leaving you less calories for carbs and less food (in terms of volume) overall.